 Christopher Mifsud

-Christopher offered a deep dive into game pitching strategies, particularly the importance of international events like Gamescom.
-He also elaborated on expanding his IP, Shadow City Mysteries, into a cross-media platform, providing insights into the challenges and successes of branching into new markets.
-Additionally, Christopher reflected on Malta’s strengths in attracting global talent and studios, while also identifying areas that could be improved to better support the local gaming ecosystem.
+Christopher delivered a deep dive into effective game pitching, especially at international events like Gamescom.
+He also discussed expanding his IP, Shadow City Mysteries, into a cross-media platform, and shared thoughts on Malta’s ability to attract global talent—while highlighting areas for improvement in the local ecosystem.

 Industry & Academia Leaders